-10 RNZ funding is 25% of total funding
+RNZ funding is 25% of total funding.

-11 Includes children, youth, persons with disabilities and minorities in the community
+Includes children, youth, persons with disabilities and minorities in the community.

-12 Wording amended to clarify this relates to Scripted and Factual production funding
+Wording amended to clarify this relates to Scripted and Factual production funding.

-13 Diverse content is content that showcases the stories and interests of particular NZ cultural and community groups
+Diverse content is content that showcases the stories and interests of particular NZ cultural and community groups.

-14 Music applications are a video, or a recorded song plus a video, or a music project.
-We cannot separately forecast which type of application will be received
+Music applications are a video, or a recorded song plus a video, or a music project.
+We cannot separately forecast which type of application will be received.

-15 Includes focus rounds for Pasifika, Children's music, te reo Māori
+Includes focus rounds for Pasifika, Children's music, Te Reo.